 Physical media day.
 A very modern look at Empire Records and High Fidelity.
 Empire Records, the underdog hero (or at least before the collective delusion that the underdog hero is Blockbuster Video or Tower Records).
 Found family vs the dicey proposition of working somewhere that asks you to “just think of us like family.”
 Tower Records as a destination venue.
 Where were you on Rex Manning day?
 When the independent record store was too much of a raging success that it just couldn’t stay open.
 High Fidelity brings everyone to Chicago.
 The top five listicles that signposted the coming of the end time.
 Movies about terrible people and the terrible people who misunderstand these movies.
 Feeling like getting back in touch with music?
 Explore the music map.
 Continue reading

 The not-so-creature-feature.
 Park Chan-wook, all time genius pervert.
 Thirst, which is kind of a funny name, really.
 Here to talk about one thing, and that’s the sensuality of Thirst.
 How does Thirst make its sex feel more…well, sexy?
 Subs, dubs, and regional cuts for miles.
 Hunt down the proper version of Brotherhood of the Wolf and strap in.
+As a nice little bonus, oth of these movies explore themes of betrayal, power struggles, and the consequences of desire.
+The “other” is on full display, with all the fear and mistrust of those who are perceived as different or outside of the norm.
 Continue reading

 Why can’t men just talk about their feelings?
 Two movies look at wonderful and terrible consequences of the unspoken.
 First up, everyone’s favorite Brokeback Mountain was a landmark film for American cinema.
 The lesser cited parts of Brokeback Mountain that fucking rock.
 What reads differently in this movie today.
 Brokeback Mountain as an example of real positive change in the fight for equality.
 Some men can discuss their feelings, but only if they’re also having sex sex.
 And now, for something different.
 A controversial film explains a very real criminal act.
 The Death of Dick Long is a story from another planet, but it really did happen here.
 At the heart of the conflict?
 Still some men not talking about what’s going on.
 Some taboos should never be eradicated – but should they remain taboos?
 A light film about a heavy story about a light headline.
 Or maybe it’s all dark.
 Why does this happen in small towns?
 Continue reading